-A1 (formerly velcom) previously used the SolarWinds system to monitor the transport IP network.
-It monitored the behavior of approximately 1800 Cisco networking and telecommunications devices.
-The Network Node Manager i (NNM i) monitoring system was introduced following the acquisition of the Belarusian fixed-line operator Atlant Telecom in 2016.
-With the help of NNM i, its employees monitored approximately five thousand elements of the transport IP network – these being devices from various manufacturers, which is very typical for fixed-line companies.
+A legacy of its incarnation as velcom, A1 used SolarWinds to monitor the behavior of approximately 1800 Cisco networking and telecommunications devices on its transport IP network.
+Micro Focus Network Node Manager i (NNMi) monitoring system was introduced following the acquisition of the Belarusian fixed-line operator Atlant Telecom in 2016.
+With the help of NNMi, its employees monitored approximately 5,000 elements – devices from various manufacturers on the transport IP network, which is very typical for fixed-line companies.

-“To decide which of the systems should be developed as the main one, the company’s procurement department organized a tender”, recalls Denis Strikharchuk, Head of Transmission Network Operation Department A1.
-“We needed to choose between SolarWinds and NNM i.
+“To decide which of the systems should be developed as our single monitoring solution, the company’s procurement department organized a tender”, recalls Denis Strikharchuk, Head of Transmission Network Operation Department A1.
+“We needed to choose between SolarWinds and Micro Focus.
 The tender primarily estimated the total cost of ownership (TCO) of the systems over a five-year period, taking into account the likely development of the network and the addition of new elements to it.
-The result of a comprehensive TCO assessment was that the NNM i system won the tender.”
+The result of a comprehensive TCO assessment was that the NNMi system won the tender.”

-Soon, monitoring using NNM i tools covered the entire A1 (formerly velcom) network.
+Soon, monitoring using NNMi tools covered the entire A1 network.
 Later events confirmed that the company had chosen the right product.
-In the course of expansion, the firm acquired a number of operators (Home Network, Garant in Gomel etc.).
-The NNM i system made it easy to take control of their networks elements.
-Some difficulties arose only when the company decided to expand the network based on the equipment of the Chinese company ZTE; integrating it with NNM i required additional effort and the manufacturer’s technical support and R&D specialists had to be connected to configure it.
+In the course of expansion, the firm acquired a number of operators (Home Network, Garant in Gomel, etc.).
+The NNMi system made it easy to take control of the acquired companies’ network elements.

 A Tool for Preventing and Resolving Incidents

-Now, A1 controls over 22.5 thousand elements of the IP transport network with the help of NNM i.
-The NNM i system helps to successfully solve the main tasks of network operation, including control over the utilization of its elements, round-the-clock monitoring of device operation, processing incidents and analyzing the situations that caused them, as well as handling customer requests.
+Now, A1 controls over 22,500 elements of the IP transport network with the help of NNMi.
+The NNMi system helps to successfully solve the main tasks of network operation, including control over the utilization of its elements, round-the-clock monitoring of device operation, processing incidents and analyzing the situations that caused them, and handling customer requests.

-According to Denis, the product allows you to combine several related incidents into one large one and send a single notification – this is used as a base to decide how and with what resources the incident is to be resolved.
-“With NNM i, it is possible to establish which incident is the parent (main) and which is the child and, based on this, we can decide which actions need to be implemented.”
+According to Denis, the product allows you to combine several related incidents into one large incident and send a single notification, which is used as a basis for deciding how and with which resources the incident should be resolved.
+“With NNMi, it is possible to establish which incident is the parent (main) and which is the child, and based on this, we can decide which actions need to be implemented.”

 Network Management Ecosystem

-Initially, NNM i was deployed on a separate server running Windows Server 2012 R2, but it was then moved to a virtual environment.
+Initially, NNMi was deployed on a separate server running Windows Server 2012 R2, but it was then moved to a virtual environment.
 Over time, the configuration inherited from Atlant Telecom was supplemented with the Micro Focus Network Performance System (NPS) monitoring modules, and the automatic tracking of configurations and their changes was supplemented with Micro Focus Network Automation (NA).
-The NA module is also used as a tool for automating various operations for setting up and configuring communication devices and monitoring regulatory requirements and compliance with information security policies.
+The NA module is also used as a tool for automating various operations for setting up and configuring communication devices, monitoring regulatory requirements, and compliance with information security policies.

 Effective Monitoring of a Large-Scale Network

 “By retiring software tools from other manufacturers, we have significantly simplified license management and reduced the time and resources spent on their renewal,” says Denis Strikharchuk.
-“Against the backdrop of the general trend towards savings, we continue to renew licenses for Micro Focus products because we consider them effective: They help us better understand how our network works and what is happening in it.
-By switching to the NNM i system with its customizable visualization tools, we have significantly improved our understanding of the real structure of the network, its constituent elements and the connections between them – it has become more transparent and visible.
-The implementation of NNM i has made it possible to predict the occurrence of some problems and significantly reduced downtime when solving incidents.
+“Against the backdrop of the general trend toward savings, we continue to renew licenses for Micro Focus products because we consider them effective.
+They help us better understand how our network works and what is happening in it.
+By switching to NNMi system with its customizable visualization tools, we have significantly improved our understanding of the real structure of the network, its constituent elements, and the connections between them: the network has become more transparent and visible.
+The implementation of NNMi has made it possible to predict the occurrence of some problems and has significantly reduced downtime when solving incidents.
 As a result, the quality of services provided to our customers has increased.”

-“One of the advantages of NNM i, when compared with the previously used product, is the ability to visualize connections between network elements and manually configure this visualization,” notes Vasily Vorohobko.
+“One of the advantages of NNMi, when compared with our separate previous solutions, is the ability to visualize connections between network elements and manually configure this visualization,” notes Vasily Vorohobko.
 “Another important advantage is the ability to combine network elements into logical groups with a common functional purpose.
 This greatly simplifies both network management and incident resolution.”

 Future Plans Intricately Involved with Micro Focus

-“It should be noted that there are backup tools and comparison of configurations and policies, as well as the breadth of variation of NNM i settings,” adds Darya Kaptsiuh.
+A1 has plans to expand its use of automatic notifications to situations including configuration changes and the connection or removal of network elements.
+“It should be noted that there are tools for backup and comparison of configuration and policies, as well as a breadth of variety in the NNMi settings,” adds Darya Kaptsiuh.

-“We hope that new versions of Micro Focus systems will provide an even clearer picture of what is happening in the network, monitor all key events effectively and, if possible, prevent problems.
-All this will help improve the quality of our work, speed up the detection of incidents in the network and, as a result, reduce the total downtime,” adds Vasily Vorohobko.
+“We hope that new versions of our Micro Focus solutions will provide an even clearer picture of what is happening in the network, monitor all key events effectively, and if possible, prevent problems.
+All this will help improve the quality of our work, speed up the detection of incidents in the network, and result in further reduction of total downtime,” adds Vasily Vorohobko.

 The possibility of expanding the list of alerts for situations requiring the attention of network operators is also being explored.
-Furthermore, there are ongoing discussions on the prospects for automating the distribution of staff teams for handling incidents and the risks of software systems making incorrect decisions.
+Furthermore, there are ongoing discussions regarding the possibility of automating the distribution of staff teams to handle incidents.